This post was contributed by Tim Ferguson, writer and editor of Marketing Digest.

 - Index Your Data

 B2B eCommerce systems have information stored across a vast array of database tables.
-Therefore, it’s critical to use an eCommerce platform with sound product indexing and integration capabilities.
-Pay special attention to searching and storefront navigation functions, and make sure the system you’re considering integrates with your sources of truth such as the CRM, enterprise resource (ERP) and product information management (PIM) platform.
+Therefore, it’s critical to use an eCommerce platform with sound eCommerce website architecture, product indexing and integration capabilities.
+Pay special attention to searching and storefront navigation functions, and make sure the system you’re considering integrates with your sources of truth such as the CRM, enterprise resource (ERP) and eCommerce PIM (product information management) platform.

 3. Not Optimizing Content For Uniqueness/Relevancy